Global-Health-Labs/DROP/docs/Installation Instructions.md

 4. Navigate to System Tools and click on Hamilton Method Editor.
     ![VENUS System Tools](./images/VENUS-system-tools.png) <br>
     <small> Figure 2.
 User view of System Tools.
 Important locations to note for installation are the Method Editor and Liquid Class Editor in the top row. </small> <br><br>
-5. The following package files will be loaded one at a time.
+5. Load following package files one at a time.
 Make sure they are saved locally onto the machine.
     - DROP_NAAT.pkg
     - DROP_LFA.pkg
     - STAR_Animations V1.6.0 200416.pkg
 6. Select "Import" in the Hamilton Method Editor.
-Make sure the section that is selected is Import Method/Library/Workflow.
+Make sure to select Import Method/Library/Workflow.
 Select the "..." and navigate to the .pkg file you are installing.
 Select "Next". <br> <br>
     ![VENUS System Tools](./images/VENUS-import-method.png) <br>
     <small> Figure 3.
 Pop up in Hamilton Method Editor to Import a Method file.
 Make sure that Import Method / Library / Workflow are selected. </small> <br><br>
 7. Select "Import into Default Directories".
 Once selected, click "Next". <br><br>